 As part of the evaluation process of each clinical and administrative course, the instructor will administer quizzes and scheduled examinations.
 Students are responsible for monitoring their academic progress as examination results become available.
-Students who miss 3 classes +/or 3 major assignments in the Medical Assistant core courses may be dropped from the courses.
+Students who miss 3 classes +/or 3 major assignments in the Medical Assistant core courses may be advised to drop the course if it is determined they can no longer meet course competencies/outcomes.

-Medical Assistant program specific courses have the following grading scale:
+Medical Assistant program grading scale:

-A = 93 to 100 percent B = 86 to 92 percent C = 77 to 85 percent D = 70 to 76 percent F = 0 to 69 percent I = Incomplete
+A = 93 to 100 percent

+B = 86 to 92 percent

+C = 78 to 85 percent (Required minimum grade to pass MA core courses)

+F = 0 to 77 percent

-A final grade of "C" (77 percent) or higher is required in all Medical Assistant required courses for successful completion of the Medical Assistant Program.
-In addition, in the Medical Assistant core courses, students need to achieve a 77% exam average in addition to an overall 77% course grade.
+A final grade of "C" (78 percent) or higher is required in all Medical Assistant required courses for successful completion of the Medical Assistant Program.
+In addition, in the Medical Assistant core courses, students need to achieve a 78% exam average in addition to an overall 78% course grade.